-As you read in My Career Path, I have worked in a wide range of teaching positions in large school systems with many TVI’s and have also worked as the only TVI for a large county wide program.
+As you read in My Career Path, I have worked in a wide range of teaching positions in large school systems with many TVI’s and have also worked as the only TVI for a large countywide program.
 I have taught in the classroom as well as itinerantly.
 I have been employed by a State School for the Blind, an educational service center and public-school systems.
 I have experienced many of the frustrations and challenges you have experienced along with the growth that comes from each of those.
 This includes adapting instruction during the the COVID-19 global pandemic to keep myself and students safe.

-I am continuing to add to the site and update each article regularly.
-I am also in the process of developing new tools and trainings to support you.
-To stay connected and be the first to learn about new articles and educational opportunities, I invite you to sign up for my newsletter.
-Finally, if you have suggestions and feedback for this site, including topics you would like covered, or vision specific resources you would like added please feel free to share them with me.
+I am continuing to add to this website and update each article regularly.
+I am also in the process of developing new tools and presentations to support you and new resources to support students.
+If you have suggestions and feedback for this site, including topics you would like covered, or vision specific resources you would like added please feel free to share them with me.
 I enjoy hearing from so many people throughout the United States and around the world!
-Knowing you find this resource helpful is truly my inspiration!
+Knowing you find this resource to be helpful is truly my inspiration!